m-stack-org/rho_learn/README.md

 training subsets of various sizes such that a learning exercise can be performed.

-## Model Training

-The second notebook
+The second
 [2_models.ipynb](https://github.com/jwa7/rho_learn/blob/main/docs/example/azoswitch/2_models.ipynb)
-details how to build both linear and nonlinear global torch models, check for equivariance, and perform model trianing.

-## Analysis

-The third notebook
-[3_analysis.ipynb](https://github.com/jwa7/rho_learn/blob/main/docs/example/azoswitch/3_analysis.ipynb)
-shows how some standard analysis figures, such as loss vs epoch, learning curves, and parity plots can be plotted, as well as how to visualize the electron density.
+goes through the construction of both a linear and nonlinear model, custom loss functions (based on the Coulomb metric), and how to use these in model training.

+The third and final notebook [3_analysis.ipynb](https://github.com/jwa7/rho_learn/blob/main/docs/example/azoswitch/3_analysis.ipynb) outlines plotting figures analysing model training, as well as making a prediction on a validation structure, visualizing this prediction and the associated error.

 # References